wilddeer/blog/posts/en/2013-11-28 – Nintendo DSi browser/index.md

 ### jQuery

-jQuery doesn't work starting from version 1.9.1 and above.
+jQuery doesn’t work starting from version 1.9.1 and above.
 No idea why.

 ## Conclusion

-It's totally possible to adapt a simple mobile website for this thingy pretty effortlessly.
+It’s totally possible to adapt a simple mobile website for this thingy pretty effortlessly.
 You just have to use proper fallbacks and consider the font problems.
-Twitter's mobile site, for instance, is looking pretty good.
+Twitter’s mobile site, for instance, is looking pretty good.

 ## Related links {#related_links}